You can get food poisoning after eating or drinking anything contaminated by bacteria, chemicals, viruses or parasites.

 - stomach cramps

 Symptoms can vary from being mild to very severe.
-Illness may last only a day or could continue for a number of weeks.
+For the most common types of infection, the symptoms may start anything between one and 10 days after the infection occurred.
+Illness may last only a day, or could continue for a number of weeks.

-We will investigate most cases of food poisoning to try to control and prevent the spread of illness and to identify a cause.
+We work with Public Health England under the direction of the NHS regional consultant in communicable disease control.
+We follow up and investigate confirmed cases of food poisoning to control and prevent the spread of illness and to identify the source whenever possible.